ericmhayes/ericmhayes/README.md

 # Hello, I'm Eric. 👋

 - ☕ Coffee fanatic
-- Doing ☁️ engineering in the Pacific Northwest
+- Doing ☁️ engineering in the Portland, OR
 - SRE in the Health-Tech industry

 ### Current Certifications